Pre-Reservation Questions

 Will you let me know personally when you have availability?

 Not always, we cannot contact hundreds of people individually.
-If you are interested in a puppy, fill out an application and watch our social media and the updates section of our website.
+If you are interested in knowing our availability, visit our Litters page, watch our social media, and monitor the updates section of our website.
+We’ll announce when we have specific availability after a birth as well.

 Is there any way I can pay less for a puppy?